NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Starfall Shield.md

 * * *

 **Effect** You Stride up to three times.
 This movement doesn't trigger reactions and ignores difficult terrain.
-At the end of your movement, you deal 6d10 bludgeoning in a 10-foot emanation and 14d6 fire in a 40-foot emanation (DC 40 Reflex check, with the results applying to both the bludgeoning and fire damage).
+At the end of your movement, you deal 6d10 bludgeoning in a @Template\[emanation|distance:10\] and 14d6 fire in a @Template\[emanation|distance:40\] (DC 40 Reflex check, with the results applying to both the bludgeoning and fire damage).
 The space where you end your movement and all adjacent spaces become difficult terrain for 1 minute, and the shield glows red-hot for 10 minutes, during which it gains the effect of the greater flaming property rune.

 *Source: Pathfinder Treasure Vault*
 *OGL*